jacobmacdonnell/InteliJob/docs/QUICK_START.md

-# Job Intelligence Scanner - Quick Start 🚀
+# InteliJob - Quick Start 🚀

-Get your Job Intelligence Scanner running in 3 steps!
+Get your InteliJob running in 3 steps!

 ## 🎯 Prerequisites